Why Choose Chastity?

 In the gay community the stats are even more dramatic with their own set of devastating consequences.
 Recent laws and policies aimed at reducing those statistics by granting more sexual freedom have not diminished those statistics.
 In fact there has been an increase in suicide, STIs, alcoholism, and partner abuse.

 Yet even with these devastating facts, modern culture thinks everybody has to have sex before marriage.
 People who don't are viewed with pity or contempt.
 We wonder what is wrong with them.
 Psychiatrists have a field day with people who feel called to celibacy.
 Teenagers who want to wait until marriage are ridiculed by their peers.
-I don't believe the answer to our problems is more freedom using contraception and "safer sex" with condoms.
+We don't believe the answer to our problems is more freedom using contraception and "safer sex" with condoms.
 We believe the solution is a personal relationship with Jesus and His call to chastity.

 Sex creates an unbreakable bond for eternity with the sex partner.
 (1 Cor 6:16) That's why it needs to happen only within the life long bond of marriage.
 One reason so few people are capable of intimacy today is because that spiritual centre of union with another person has been scattered in bits and pieces all over their previous partner's lives.
 They have been hurt and with each hurt they close down a little more.
 Honestly, that is exactly what happeneduntil I eventually was incapable of commitment.

 We are hard wired for monogamy.
 Research using brain scans now shows powerful chemicals are released during sex that should create a powerful, lifelong bond.